 He left government in 1984 to form a public affairs and management consulting firm in Phoenix.
 He returned to state government in February of 1989, at the request of Governor Rose Mofford to assist in her transition.
 He returned to the firm in July of 1989 and sold his interest in the company in 1991.

 Bill was also the majority owner of two other businesses, E&J Travel at Travis Air Force Base in California, and Travis Express, an airport-connector bus company in Northern California.
 He sold his interest in both companies before moving to North Carolina in 1995.

 Bill has served as a member of six corporate boards, four privately held and two public companies.
 He was also appointed to be a member of the special committee of a third public company board.
 Bill has been a leader on many non-profit organization boards.
 In North Carolina he has served as chair of the board of Action for Children North Carolina in Raleigh, and as chair of the board of Children First/Communities in Schools in Asheville, NC.

 Bill was graduated from the University of Arizona in 1965 with a BA degree, and from Georgia State University in 1976 with an MS degree.
 He has been honored with awards from four universities: the Distinguished Alumni Award from Georgia State University, the Distinguished Citizen Award from the University of Arizona, the Distinguished Achievement Award from Arizona State University, and the Grace Lee Peace Award from Warren Wilson College.

-Bill has been a visiting fellow at the Episcopal Theological Seminary of the Southwest in Austin, Texas, and he has completed courses of study at the Duke, Emory and Harvard business schools.
+Bill has been a visiting fellow at the Episcopal Theological Seminary of the Southwest in Austin, Texas.
+He has completed a four-year extension course in theological education at The University of the South, as well as short courses of study at the Duke, Emory and Harvard business schools.
 He also completed the International Relations curriculum at the Cambridge University International Summer School in Cambridge, England.